Rookout/docs/docs/python-setup.md

 ## Serverless and PaaS deployments

+**Note:** Adding the Rookout SDK should slow down your Serverless cold-start times.
+Please make sure your timeout is no less than 10 seconds.

-### Integrating with Serverless
+### Integrating Rookout to a serverless application

+There are two methods to integrating Rookout to a serverless application.

+#### The default method

-When integrating Rookout into a Serverless application, you should explicitly flush the collected information using the `flush` method.
+The default method is more configurable, but when using it you should explicitly flush the collected information using the `flush` method:

 ```python
 import rook